 Although usually a different picture is drawn.
 In the usual picture there are two Rayleigh lines with different slopes.
-The kink between these lines is supported by point $\mathcal{I}$ (traditional Hugoniot elastic limit) in figure 1 above, see e.g. [32].
-But slowly point $\mathcal{I}$ decreases along the elastic Hugoniot.
+The kink between these lines is supported by point 3 (traditional Hugoniot elastic limit) in figure 1 above, see, e.g., [32].
+But slowly point 3 decreases along the elastic Hugoniot.
 Thus, outwardly, both pictures become similar.

-While in the 1W2Z case the elastic and plastic shocks are dynamically connected.
+While in the 1W2Z case the elastic and plastic shock waves are dynamically connected.
 Their separation distance d fluctuates near the average value d(p) depending on a piston pressure.
 There are two types of disturbances causing the fluctuations.
 In the first type the delay of elastic-plastic transformation near the plastic front pushes elastic front because untransformed elastic metal have larger volume than transformed one.
 The delayed transition sends a triangular elastic waves propagating from plastic to elastic front [8].
 Flow behind an elastic shock is subsonic relative to elastic speed of sound.
 Therefore, the triangular waves catch up with the elastic front and throw it forward.

-In the second variant of the dynamic connection, the column of uniaxially elastically compressed crystal from time to time experiences collapses [32, 33].
-The collapse shrinks length of the column thanks to additional compression of metal around the nucleus of destruction.
+In the second variant of this dynamic connection, a layer of a uniaxially elastically compressed crystal experiences a collapse from time to time [32, 33].
+The collapse shrinks thickness of this layer due to additional compression of metal around the nucleus of destruction.
 The places and moments when a specific collapse begins are controlled by a probabilistic process.
 Usually they take place more close to the plastic shock.
 In this case the piece of the elastically compressed crystal is longer hold under load.
-Two rarefaction run away from the place of collapse.
+Two rarefaction waves run away from the place of collapse.
 This process decreases slightly too high longitudinal stress at the elastic front thus adjusting an elastic load to corresponding piston pressure.

-The picture of the transverse interaction of points of collapse is extremely interesting [32,33].
-Three dimensional effects are also very beautiful in the first variant with elastic-plastic transformation near the plastic front [8,14,15].
+The picture of the transverse interaction of the collapse points is extremely interesting [32,33].
+Three-dimensional phenomena are also very beautiful in the first variant with elastic-plastic transformation near the plastic front [8, 14, 15].

-The proposed classification of the shock structures is:
+The proposed classification of the shock structures is as follows:

-- First, simple, purely elastic shock waves;

-- secondly, split waves;

-- thirdly, the 1W2Z single-wave mode.

-- Finally, fourthly, simple purely plastic shock waves.
+- Firstly, simple, purely elastic shock waves. - Secondly, split waves. - Thirdly, the 1W2Z single-wave mode. - Finally, fourthly, simple purely plastic shock waves.